-In the early 1960's, sixteen year old Jenny Mellor lives with her parents in the London suburb of Twickenham.
-On her father's wishes, everything that Jenny does is in the sole pursuit of being accepted into Oxford, as he wants her to have a better life than he.
-Jenny is bright, pretty, hard working but also naturally gifted.
-The only problems her father may perceive in her life is her issue with learning Latin, and her dating a boy named Graham, who is nice but socially awkward.
-Jenny's life changes after she meets David Goldman, a man over twice her age.
+In the early 1960's, sixteen-year-old Jenny Mellor (Carey Mulligan) lives with her parents in the London suburb of Twickenham.
+On her father Jack's (Alfred Molina's) wishes, everything that Jenny does is in the sole pursuit of being accepted into Oxford, as he wants her to have a better life than him.
+Jenny is bright, pretty, hard working, but also naturally gifted.
+The only problems her father may perceive in her life is her issue with learning Latin, and her dating a boy named Graham (Matthew Beard), who is nice, but socially awkward.
+Jenny's life changes after she meets David Goldman (Peter Sarsgaard), a man over twice her age.
 David goes out of his way to show Jenny and her family that his interest in her is not improper and that he wants solely to expose her to cultural activities which she enjoys.
-Jenny quickly gets accustomed to the life to which David and his constant companions, Danny and Helen, have shown her, and Jenny and David's ...Written by
+Jenny quickly gets accustomed to the life to which David and his constant companions, Danny (Dominic Cooper) and Helen (Rosamund Pike), have shown her, and Jenny and David's ...Written by

 5 of 7 people found this review helpful.

 Was this review helpful to you?

 | Report this